Why Is My TikTok Video Under Review? Here's the Scoop

 - Community rules violation

 While one may argue that a lot of popular creators have either uploaded content like this in the past, TikTok reserves the right to remove/delete any video clips it sees fit.
-So you're at the mercy of the app, but as long as you're not doing one of those five aforementioned things, you should be good.
+So, you're at the mercy of the app, but as long as you're not doing one of those five aforementioned things, you should be good.

-But you just know that there's probably someone out there who's trying, right now, to upload a TikTok video that basically accomplishes all of these things in a single clip.
+But just know that there's probably someone out there who's trying, right now, to upload a TikTok video that basically accomplishes all of these things in a single clip.
 How long do you think it'll take the A.I. to figure it out?